-■ Full implementation of education and training
+Full implementation of education and training

 Lawson conducts compliance and risk management training for all its employees each year for the purpose of improving their ethical awareness and risk response capabilities.
 It has developed a training system to support structured, systematic learning, moreover, that begins with training of newly recruited employees and extends to training of newly appointed management personnel and specialized occupational training as well as compliance training for management members provided by outside instructors.
-Our ongoing implementation of these training programs is designed to encourage personnel in every position and with every job description to share in the problem-solving process leading to business enhancement.
-We are currently reviewing the program contents in light of our changing risk environment.

-Establishing and raising awareness of the Consultation/ Whistleblower Hotline
+Establishing and raising awareness of the Consultation/Whistleblower Hotline

-In addition to Human Resources Department personnel who specialize in consulting concerning sexual harassment and abuse of power and legal personnel who provide consultations on legal matters, Lawson has established consultation contacts to receive internal notifications and provide consultations concerning compliance and risk management issues.
-Besides establishing the Lawson Group Outside Consultation/Whistleblower Hotline involving law firms and other external organizations, it has created a framework for providing business partners' employees and store crew members with anonymous consultations and contacts to receive consultations from franchise owners.
+In addition to Human Resources Department personnel who specialize in consulting concerning sexual harassment and abuse of power and legal personnel who provide consultations on legal matters, Lawson has established consultation contacts to receive internal notifications and provide consultations concerning compliance and risk management issues, including human rights violations, illicit trade/corruption and labor issues.
+Besides establishing the Lawson Group Outside Consultation/Whistleblower Hotline involving law firms and other external organizations, Lawson is endeavoring to quickly ascertain and make corrections to problems by preparing a point of contact for consultations from business partners' employees, store crew members and franchise owners.